hasura/ndc-postgres/docs/architecture.md

 ) -> Result<Bytes, Error> {
 ```

-Note that the `Bytes` returned from this function should be in the format of an ndc-spec
+Reminder that the `Bytes` returned from this function should be in the format of an ndc-spec
 [QueryResponse](https://hasura.github.io/ndc-spec/reference/types.html#queryresponse) represented as JSON.

 Since the SQL query we build for PostgreSQL already returns a JSON representing a `QueryResponse`,